Army Black Knights men's ice hockey

 The Army Black Knights men's ice hockey team is a National Collegiate Athletic Association (NCAA) Division I college ice hockey program that represents the United States Military Academy.
-The Black Knights are a member of Atlantic Hockey and play at the Tate Rink in West Point, New York.
+The Black Knights are members of Atlantic Hockey America and play at the Tate Rink in West Point, New York.
+They are one of seven teams to have never played in the NCAA Division I men's ice hockey tournament.

 History

 The men's ice hockey program at West Point has been in existence since the 1903–04 season.
 The team played outdoors until 1930 when the Smith Rink opened.
 The team competed as independent members of NCAA Division I from the inaugural season through the 1960–61 season.
 In 1961 the program became a founding member of the ECAC.
 The team, known at the time as the Army Cadets, played as members of the ECAC from 1961 to 1962 season through the 1972–73 season before dropping their program to Division II status when the NCAA instituted numerical divisions.
 The Cadets would remain there until 1980 when they rejoined the ECAC as an associate member.
 Army became a full ECAC member in 1984 in the aftermath of the Hockey East schism but the Cadets wouldn't remain for long and left the conference in 1990.
 The Cadets joined the Metro Atlantic Athletic Conference (MAAC), which began sponsoring men's hockey at the time, in 1999 and in 2001 the team name was changed to Army Black Knights along with the other athletic programs at the Academy.
 In 2003, the MAAC's ice hockey division split off and became the Atlantic Hockey Association, a hockey-only NCAA Division I conference.

 In 2007–08 season the Black Knights won their only conference title to date, the Atlantic Hockey Regular Season Championship.
 In that season the Knights finished with an overall record of 19 wins, 14 losses, and 4 ties and went 17–8–3 in conference play.
 Took the No. 1 seed into the Atlantic Hockey playoffs and swept (#10) American Int'l two games to none in the three game first round series.
 The Black Knight's season came to an end in the semifinal game when they lost to (#5) Mercyhurst 2–4.

+Shortly after the end of the 2023–24 season, the Atlantic Hockey Association merged with College Hockey America, a women-only league with which it had shared a commissioner and office staff since 2010.
+The merged league became Atlantic Hockey America.

 Since 1950, the Cadets/Black Knights have been coached by a member of the Riley family.
 Jack Riley, best known for leading the United States to the gold medal at the 1960 Winter Olympics, coached at West Point from 1950 to 1986.
 He handed the reins to his son Rob in 1986, who in turn handed coaching duties to his younger brother Brian in 2004.